agrc/deq-enviro/README.md

 ### updateRemoteConfigFromSheets Function

 You will need to copy the `functions-key-dev.json` key file from the terraform project to the `src/functions` directory in order to have permissions to hit the staging config spreadsheet.

+## Config Spreadsheet Deploy Addon

+This is accomplished via Google Apps Scripts.
+An example script and json config can be found in the `src/apps-script` directory.

+Note that the Apps Scripts GCP project needs to be pointed at the same GCP project as the hosting project.